issacAII/fall-risk-fuzzy-logic-system/README.md

 The output distribution will be defuzzifying to crisp output (fall risk level- 0 to 10) by using the centroid of area method for defuzzification.

 ## Testing
 You can evaluate the fall risk by inserting the input value: hand grip strength, TUGs, MoCa Score.
-In addition, you can add more input variable for more complex analysis but be careful about the membership function design.
+As further development, you can add more input variable for more complex analysis but be careful about the membership function and inference rule design.